jonnyspicer/jonnyspicer.com/content/dinner.md

 ## When

 Saturday 29th April, between 6pm - 11pm.
 After 11pm I'll be tired and probably a lot less fun to be around.
+We'll aim to server dinner around 7:30pm, but it will likely be nearer 8pm.

 ## Why